Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 The main motivation behind this work is to provide a scheme that shows convergence to the SH and that is independent of the microscopic details of the stationary distributions of the model.
 As a by-product, we tie the convergence of the multi-type stationary measures to those of the DL, providing additional evidence for the universality of the SH.
 The present paper is the first to prove convergence to the SH without an explicit description of the prelimiting object.

 Existence, uniqueness, and an explicit description of the invariant measure for 2-species TASEP with specified particle densities was first completed in a series of works in the 1990s \cite{Ferrari-Kipnis-Saada-1991,Derrida-Janowsky-Lebowitz-Speer-1993,Ferrari-Fontes-Kohayakawa-1994}.
 Later, Angel \cite{ANGEL-2006} gave a combinatorial and queuing interpretation of these invariant measures.
-Ferrari and Martin \cite{Ferrari-Martin-2007} later extended this construction to general $k$-species TASEP.
+Ferrari and Martin \cite{Ferrari-Martin-2007} extended this construction to general $k$-species TASEP.
 In this work, the multi-type invariant measures are described via multi-line queues.
-Fan and the second author \cite{Fan-Seppalainen-20} adapted the techniques of \cite{Ferrari-Martin-2007} to find the jointly invariant measures for exponential LPP, and this has since been adapted to several other LPP and polymer models \cite{Seppalainen-Sorensen-21b,Groathouse-Janjigian-Rassoul-21,Bates-Fan-Seppalainen,GRASS-23}.
-In each of these cases, the jointly invariant measures are described by explicit queuing functionals of independent random walks or Brownian motions.
-For Poisson LPP, the Poisson lines model, and the SJ model, this work has not previously been done (for geometric LPP, the $2$-type invariant measures were demonstrated in \cite{Groathouse-Janjigian-Rassoul-21}, and the extension to an arbitrary number of types follows by the previous work \cite{Fan-Seppalainen-20}).
-For the SJ and Poisson LPP models, we derive the explicit single-type invariant measures in the present paper and use queuing maps to formulate the evolution of the model from line to line.
-From here, one has the tools to adapt the previous work and find an explicit description for the multi-type invariant measures.
-However, this technique would be incredibly tedious and technical to do separately for each such model.
-In Poisson LPP, as a fully continuous model, one would need to first take a limit from a discrete model to find an explicit description of the multi-type invariant measures.
-Such a procedure undertaken separately for each model would not provide any structural evidence for the presence of the SH as a conjectural universal limit.
-Our work relies on uniqueness of the SH as a multi-type invariant measure for the KPZ fixed point \cite{Busa-Sepp-Sore-22a}, recorded below as Theorem \ref{thm:invariance_of_SH}.
-We show that, for any coupled initial data jointly stationary for a prelimiting model, any subsequential limit must be jointly invariant for the KPZ fixed point and therefore must be the SH.
+A similar approach was taken by the same authors in \cite{Ferrari-Martin-2005,Ferrari-Martin-2009} to describe the multi-type stationary measures in various versions of the Hammersley process, which are discussed further in the present paper.
+Fan and the second author \cite{Fan-Seppalainen-20} adapted the techniques of \cite{Ferrari-Martin-2007,Ferrari-Martin-2005,Ferrari-Martin-2009} to find the jointly invariant measures for exponential LPP, and this has since been adapted to several other LPP and polymer models \cite{Seppalainen-Sorensen-21b,Groathouse-Janjigian-Rassoul-21,Bates-Fan-Seppalainen,GRASS-23}.
+In the present article, we formulate the SJ model as a discrete-time queuing system.
+Multi-type invariant measures for a closely related queuing system were studied in \cite{Ferrari-Martin-2005}.
+This same work also studied multi-type invariant measures for the Poisson lines model; although in the present paper, we take the time to be discrete and space as continuous, opposite the convention of \cite{Ferrari-Martin-2005}.
+The multi-type stationary measures for Poisson LPP (also known as the Hammersley process), were constructed in \cite{Ferrari-Martin-2009}.
+For geometric LPP, the $2$-type invariant measures were demonstrated in \cite{Groathouse-Janjigian-Rassoul-21}, and the extension to an arbitrary number of types follows by the methods of \cite{Fan-Seppalainen-20}.